veicco/safewallet/README.md

 - kill the contract

 #### Users
 Users are Ethereum addresses added to the contract by the owner.
+Most of the everyday interactions with the contract (i.e. withdrawals) are signed by the user accounts.
+The private keys of these accounts can be stored in online devices without worrying.

 Users can:
 - request withdrawals from the contract